pantheon-systems/documentation/source/content/guides/terminus/03-examples.md

 ## Switch Upstreams

 Every site has an assigned upstream to deliver [one-click updates](/core-updates) in the Pantheon Site Dashboard.
-Terminus can be used to manage this site level configuration.
+Terminus can be used to manage this site-level configuration.
 There are a few scenarios where it may be useful to change a site's upstream:

 - Convert existing sites from a default framework to a [Custom Upstream](/guides/custom-upstream).
 - Convert existing sites from one Custom Upstream to another, for reasons such as: